hiyokun-d/Farm-game/README.md

 4. Run the project.

 This should open a window titled **"RPG game"** (or **"RPG Farm"** from the main menu), showing either the main menu or the game world.

+### 3.5 Running from the `.jar
+1. go to the `Budget-harvest` directory
+2. and then open terminal, make sure your directory is correct and contain our `.jar` and `data&assets`
+3. run `java -jar budgetHarvest.jar` and play it

 ---